Uncertainty-aware Three-phase Optimal Power Flow based on Data-driven Convexification: Introduction

 Convex optimization \cite{boyd2004convex} has applications in a broad range of disciplines including power system engineering, mainly because: 1) many classes of convex optimization problems are computationally tractable as they admit polynomial-time algorithms; and, 2) it plays a fundamental role in the theories of both distributed optimization and bi-level optimization.
-The general idea is to relax the nonconvex constraints into convex ones.
-However, the solutions of the resulting convex problem may be infeasible to the original nonconvex problem due to the nature of relaxations, which now becomes one of the bottlenecks of this technology.
-To mitigate the infeasibility issue, this paper proposes a data-driven approach to construct convex relaxations with stronger tightness and lower complexity (see Subsection II-B for more details).
-The resulting convex relaxation is applied to convexify the developed UoA framework.
-The paper demonstrates the UoA framework on a three-phase optimal power flow (3$\phi$OPF) problem with uncertainty introduced by distributed energy resources and uncontrollable loads.
+The general idea is to relax the nonconvex objective functions and constraints into convex ones.
+However, a solution of the resulting convex problem may be infeasible to the original nonconvex problem due to the nature of relaxations, which now becomes one of the bottlenecks of this technology.
+In order to break these bottlenecks, this paper proposes a data-driven approach to construct convex relaxations with stronger tightness and lower complexity (see Subsection II-C for more details).
+The resulting convex relaxation is applied to convexify the developed UaO framework.
+The paper demonstrates the UoA framework on a three-phase optimal power flow (3$\phi$OPF) problem with uncertainty introduced by DERs and uncontrollable loads.
 The 3$\phi$OPF is balanced for transmission networks while unbalanced for distribution networks.
 It is worth noting that, theoretically, the proposed methods can be applied to general optimization problems under uncertainty.